Need help identifying whether your feline is suffering from traumatized cat symptoms?

 I’ve had many human-animal interactions with cats that come from terrible environments.
 It takes them a while to break through the aggression stage of their trauma.

-The process can take months or even years based on the symptom severity.
+The process can take months or even years, depending on the severity of the symptoms.
 It’s entirely possible they won’t ever work through it.

-According to National Geographic, cats with “a puffed tail and arched back” indicates fear.
-Cat owners who see their felines with this body language should pay close attention.
+According to National Geographic, cats with “a puffed tail and arched back” indicate fear.
+Cat owners who see their felines using this body language should pay close attention.

 It’ll help you avoid repeating the situation that caused your cat to assume this position.

-Anyone with a detached kitty has wondered why my cat is acting strange and scared?
-It’s usually a sign of them suffering from deep trauma.
+Anyone with a detached kitty has wondered why my cat is acting strange and scared.
+It’s usually a sign that they’re suffering from deep trauma.

-Some event has scared them so much they’ve retreated to the outskirts of your home.
+Some events has scared them so much that they’ve retreated to the outskirts of your home.
 In these situations, I’ll always recommend scheduling a vet visit immediately.